 So, let’s talk about the tech.
 How do you set this up?

 At the simplest level, all you need is a basic membership site plug-in that integrates with your email list service.
 If you’re using a plug-in already, chances are you can just use that and set up a new member level without any price tag.

+A clean option I used to use when I was still using Drip was WP Fusion.
 WP Fusion forms the glue here.
 I have reviewed WP Fusion already and it remains the most valuable plug-in I use in my business.
-It is like the Swiss-army knife for WordPress-based marketers.
+It is like the Swiss-army knife for Wordpress-based marketers.

 WP Fusion is what creates their member profile and auto-generates their password.
 That last thing is important because I didn’t want to present the friction to new subscribers of manually setting their password.

 So, it works like this: